pex-tool/pexcz/README.md

 least used by the Pex CLI tool to replace the current pure-Python PEX bootstrap runtime.

 [^1]: Pexcz is powered via `__main__.py` using ctypes to hand off boot duties to a native library written in Zig; thus the `cz`.
-Since cz brings to mind Czechia (their TLD is .cz), in english at least, CZEX is pronounced "chex" as in Chex mix.
-Mix a little CZEX into your PEX and profit.
+Since cz brings to mind Czechia (their TLD is .cz), in English at least, CZEX is pronounced "chex" as in [Chex Mix](https://www.chex.com/recipes/original-chex-mix).
+Mix a little CZEX into your PEX and it's party time.